hayleyblackstock/hayley_many_to_many/README.md

-#### Modeling Practice
+Modeling Practice

     bundle

     rake db:create db:migrate db:seed

     Data model: Look at Schema

     No need to create migrations or alter the schema.

     ###### Stories

     - The last dev team left this app mid build.
 It is a review website for products and companies.

     - Don't worry about Edit pages.

     - The Authentication/Session controller is very basic with no password for authentication.
 Don't worry about this.
-It is there to add the current_user's ID to the review they are writing.
+It is there to add the current_user's ID to the review they are writing.*/

 - We are missing some stuff for Companies and Products.
 There are Index pages but that is it.
+        Add Show Pages for Companies that link from their name in the index page in their respective table.
-Add Show Pages for Companies and Products that link from their name in the index page in their respective table.
-Add the ability to create Companies and Products.
+        Add Show Pages for Products that link from their name in the index page in their respective table Add the ability to create Companies
+        Add the ability to create Products.

 - A Product belongs to a Company but the resources are not nested.
 On the new product page the client wants a collection select of all of the companies in our database.
 There is a link to a new product page but it is missing the collection select and the 'products#create' action is empty.